JabRef/user-documentation/en/FAQgeneral.md

 #### Q: Where is the RenameFile plugin?
 How to rename file automatically after importing entries?

-A: JabRef does not support plugin anymore (version > 2.11).
+A: JabRef does not support plugins anymore (version > 2.11).
 However the plugin features are progressively integrated.
 Renaming of files is now part of the "Cleanup Entries" feature (brush button in the toolbar or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>F7</kbd>).
 Then, you can rename attached files based on the BibTeX key.
 You can change the format (pattern) under **Options → Preferences → Import**, by altering the pattern under "Default PDF file link action".